Juglans hindsii: Uses

-The wood of Juglans hindsii is commonly called claro walnut by the lumber industry and woodworkers.
+The wood of J. hindsii is commonly called claro walnut by the lumber industry and woodworkers.
 It is highly figured with a rich brown color and striking grain patterns, especially in the crotch areas, where large limbs meet the trunk.
 It is used in small quantities to make fine furniture and gun stocks, and sold as slabs to make large natural-top tables because of its durability, good working properties, and swirling iridescent figure.

-Some confusion exists about the nature of claro walnut because Juglans hindsii is commonly used as the rootstock of orchard trees.
+Some confusion exists about the nature of claro walnut because J. hindsii is commonly used as the rootstock of orchard trees.
 The section below the original graft is claro walnut wood, while the section above is the lighter-colored English walnut.
 Some woodworkers take advantage of this by making the color change a feature of their work.